Trail Trek Celebrates 20 Years - 104-1 The Blaze

 Trail Trek Celebrates 20 Years

-(KFOR NEWS June 24, 2022) The Great Plains Trails Network is celebrating the 20th year of producing Trail Trek, providing bicycle riders of all ages an opportunity to explore the 134 miles of trails in Lincoln and Lancaster County on two wheels for two decades.
+(KFOR Lincoln June 25, 2022) The Great Plains Trails Network is celebrating the 20th Year of producing Trail Trek.
+Trail Trek has been providing bicycle riders of all ages an opportunity to explore the 134 miles of trails in Lincoln and Lancaster County on two wheels for two decades.

 Trail Trek is Sunday, June 26 starting from Speedway Village, 345 Speedway Circle.
 The event will include four routes: 11 miles, 23 miles, 32 miles and 41 miles.
 Families are encouraged to participate as we have beginner to skilled options.
 Helmets are mandatory for all riders.
 This event is non-competitive, oriented towards families and will take place come rain or shine.
 All children must be accompanied by an adult.
 Entertainment will be provided by Chris Sayer, Jonathan Leach and Cool Roots.